 Medications and supplements

 Prescription and over-the-counter medications may use wheat gluten as a binding agent.
-Talk to your doctor or pharmacists about the drugs you're taking.
+Talk to your doctor or pharmacist about the drugs you're taking.
 Dietary supplements that contain wheat gluten must have "wheat" stated on the label.

 Eating gluten-free at home and in restaurants